txinjiez/notes.tinazeng/content/index.md

+---
+title: home
+---

 My name is Tina Zeng.

-I created this as a capsule for ideas I’ve developed over the past 5 years :)
+I created this as a capsule for ideas I've developed over the past 5 years!

 Learn more about me at https://tinazeng.me/about